 ALC does not offer a full teacher education program.
-However, if you are studying to become a teacher, or intending to do so, ALC offers you the opportunity to complete many of the requirements to be eligible for accreditation as a teacher in a Lutheran school while you are studying at another university.
-This program is called the Lutheran Strand.
+However, if you are studying to become a teacher, or intending to do so, ALC offers you the opportunity to complete many of the requirements needed for accreditation as a teacher in a Lutheran school in the form of units or topics that you may be able to cross-credit into your Bachelor of Education This program is called the Lutheran Strand.

-The Lutheran Strand is a program which helps to prepare teachers for their role in the ministry and mission of Lutheran schools.
+The Lutheran Strand program helps to prepare teachers for their role in the ministry and mission of Lutheran schools.
 It provides a valued addition to initial teaching studies which is highly regarded by those who employ teachers in Lutheran and other Christian schools.

-Lutheran Strand students complete their final professional experience placement in a Lutheran school.
-This enables students to experience the special nature of a Lutheran school, and also to participate in the worship life of the school and the teaching of Christian Studies.
-Students need to negotiate this with the placement office of their university.
-ALC staff can assist students to find a suitable placement if requested.
+Your final professional experience placement will be in a Lutheran school so you can experience the culture of a Lutheran school, participate in the school worship life and, where possible, teach Christian Studies.
+You will need to negotiate this with your university’s placement office, though ALC staff can assist if requested.

 The Board for Lutheran Education Australia (BLEA) is responsible for accrediting teachers in Lutheran schools.
-ALC works closely with the BLEA in order to ensure that our units contribute towards accreditation requirements.
+ALC works closely with the BLEA to ensure that our units contribute towards accreditation requirements.